 Cori was a 2nd generation American Nubian.
 She achieved so many of the goals that I had set for myself as an eager, young 4-Her.
 The following is a list of Cori's achievements:

 The Alpine portion of the herd is based mainly on the Walnut Fork herd of West Virginia.
 We are now using AI to add in some of the lovely Redwood Hills and Tempo Aquila genetics from the west coast.
 While not as well known as their Nubian herdmates, the Alpine does are forging ahead with several Grand Champion and Best of Breed wins.
 In 2012, we brought home our very first Best in Show with GCH Walnut-Fork Sault Kansa 10*M.

 The health of our animals is a priority.
-Our kids are raised on a CAE prevention program and all animals are tested annually (prior to kidding) for CAE.
+Since 1997, our kids have been raised on a CAE prevention program and all animals are tested annually (prior to kidding) for CAE.
 Fortunately, we have had wonderful success in eradicating CAE from our herd and have not had a positive test in our does that have been raised on our meticulous program.
 All our does are ultrasounded to confirm pregnancy 20 to 40 days after breeding.
 Our does are dewormed only as needed based on fecal testing and by the advice of our veterinarian.
 All bucks are vaccinated in late summer with CDT and BoSe in anticipation of breeding season.
 All bred does receive their injections of CDT and BoSe 4 to 6 weeks prior to kidding to insure quality colostrum and healthy kids.
 We are free of sore mouth and caseous lymphadenitis.
 Our herd is protected from human and animal predators by our livestock guardian dog, Zora.